jake-chipps/friendometer/_docs/resources/transcripts/1-2_indigenous-beauty.md

 ---

 0:00
-it was around 1850 the middle 1800s when

-0:04
-the Buffalo start being wiped out so

-0:06
-when the Buffalo became scarce instead

-0:08
-of letting our form of pictograph riding

-0:09
-record keeping die out we transferred it

-0:12
-the paper and individual warriors are

-0:14
-going to combat if they lived they would

-0:17
-come home and would draw what they did

-0:18
-in combat while was Swift dog he was a

-0:21
-North Dakota tribe they could Standing

-0:24
-Rock Sioux and this instance here will

-0:26
-be probably attacking his crow enemy

-0:29
-capturing horses capturing people

-0:31
-captured weapons he wants to come up

-0:34
-close the crow shot two arrows at him

-0:36
-and missed him representing the Standing

-0:38
-Rock Sioux as power spiritual power to

-0:41
-deflect the arrows to go around him here

-0:43
-he's going to hit the crow with the bow

-0:46
-and arrow but the bow has a spearhead at

-0:48
-the end so he's going to take his life
+It was around 1850, the middle 1800s, when the buffalo start being wiped out.
+So when the buffalo became scarce, instead of letting our form of pictograph writing, record keeping, die out, we transferred it to paper.
+And individual warriors would go to combat.
+If they lived they would come home and would draw what they did in combat.

+0:20
+Swift Dog, he was from a North Dakota Tribe with the Standing Rock Sioux.
+And in this instance here, he will probably be attacking his Crow enemy, capturing horses, capturing people, captured weapons.
+He wants to come up close.
+The crow shot two arrows at him, and missed him, representing the Standing Rock Sioux as power, spiritual power, to deflect the arrows, to go around him here.
+He's going to hit the Crow with the bow and arrow, but the bow has a spearhead at the end so he's going to take his life.

 0:50
-before the non-native people came we

-0:54
-didn't really kill each other as much in

-0:55
-warfare we would go and capture horses

-0:58
-from our enemy to show them that I have

-1:00
-spiritual power I can sneak right into

-1:02
-your home take your horses and take them

-1:04
-back to my camp and they're mine because

-1:06
-I counted coup on you representing you

-1:08
-touches his honor are his is a spiritual

-1:12
-power in his tribe you absorbed it it
+Before the non-Native people came, we didn't really kill each other as much in warfare.
+We would go and capture horses from our enemy to show them that I have spiritual power, I can sneak right into your home, take your horses, and take them back to my camp.
+And they're mine because I counted coup on you, representing you took his honor, his spiritual power in his Tribe, you absorbed it.

 1:15
-wasn't only about combat I'm even though

-1:17
-it was a combat lifestyle in a combat

-1:18
-form of society that it was also loving

-1:23
-and caring and caring for the elderly

-1:24
-and providing for everybody in the tribe
+It wasn't only about combat.
+I mean, even though it was a combat lifestyle, a combat form of society, it was also loving and caring.
+Caring for the elderly and providing for everybody in the Tribe.

 1:28
-I'm so proud to be a part of ledger art
+I'm so proud to be a part of ledger art and its growth and its existence into the new millennium.
+This particular piece is Great Northern Railroad, and up top here represents mountain designs, representing the Glacier Park area where I live.

-1:31
-and its growth and its existence into

-1:34
-the new millennium this particular piece

-1:37
-is Great Northern Railroad and up top

-1:39
-here represents Mountain designs

-1:41
-representing the glacier park area where

 1:44
-I live over here represents us not to

-1:46
-see the Sun God down below is the train

-1:49
-representing the Iron Horse the changing

-1:52
-of time but this is a Blackfeet

-1:54
-conductor he's driving so the black

-1:55
-Peter and control of their own destiny

-1:57
-now it's up to them what they're going

-1:59
-to become down below is a ledger a

-2:03
-Blackfeet cash disbursement journal and

-2:05
-on what is depicting is Blackfeet

-2:08
-members of the tribe so then you're

-2:10
-getting into connections to my personal

-2:12
-family in my tribe through this document
+Over here represents Natosi, the sun god.
+Down below is the train, representing the Iron Horse, the changing of time.
+But this is a Blackfeet conductor - he's driving.
+So the Blackfeet have control of their own destiny.
+Now it's up to them what they're going to become.
+Down below is a ledger, a Blackfeet cash disbursement journal and what it is depicting is Blackfeet members of the Tribe.
+So then you're getting into connections to my personal family in my Tribe through this document.

 2:15
-these shipping statements represent

-2:17
-movement of the tribe because we're

-2:19
-migration follow the Buffalo fall of the

-2:21
-herds then the map itself would

-2:24
-represent ownership of land or

-2:25
-protecting your homeland down below or

-2:28
-rolling hills symbols these are

-2:31
-puffballs that represents stars and a

-2:34
-Blackfoot's genesis we believe we're

-2:36
-interact with people from the stars so

-2:37
-we put them on our ear flaps of our

-2:39
-lodges and in our designs and morning

-2:42
-star was the main star being gave us our

-2:44
-Sun Dance healing ceremonies
+These shipping statements represent movement of the Tribe because we're migratory.
+Follow the Buffalo, follow the herds.
+Then the map itself would represent ownership of land or protecting your homeland.
+Down below are rolling hills symbols.
+These are puffballs that represents stars and the Blackfoot's genesis.
+We believe we interact with people from the stars so we put them on our ear flaps of our lodges and in our designs.
+And morning star was the main star-being, gave us our sun dance healing ceremonies